mizutanilab/BluetoothDials/README.md

 # Bluetooth Dials

-The left one is the USB model here and the right one is the former <a href="https://github.com/mizutanilab/BluetoothDialsRS232C">RS232C model</a>.
+The left one is the USB model shown here and the right one is the former
+<a href="https://github.com/mizutanilab/BluetoothDialsRS232C">RS232C model</a>.
 <IMG alt=overall src="pics/overall.png"><BR>

 Bluetooth Dials is a wireless input device for operating multiple parameters with dials and buttons.
 We use this device to rotate 3D structures, move them along the x/y/z axes, adjust the contrast and brightness, zoom in/out, move movie frames forward/backward, and so on.
 It has dials and buttons and sends your operation through its Bluetooth interface or USB port to your PC.
 In 1990's, dial/button boxes were commercially available from graphics workstation manufacturers, but today we can't find such multiple-dial devices.
 The most similar one is Microsoft Surface Dial, but it has only one knob, so it does not meet our needs.
 Bluetooth Dials is a wireless version of the historic dial/button box.
 It's compatible with our <a href="https://github.com/mizutanilab/RecView">RecView</a> and <a href="https://github.com/mizutanilab/MCTrace">MCTrace</a> softwares.
 We usually use a mouse with the right hand and this device with the left hand to operate our softwares.<br>